ChrisLGardner/chrislgardner.github.io/_posts/2018-08-03-module-worst-practices.markdown

 ### The Solution

 Similar to the solution about modifying the prompt and console, make sure you `Set-StrictMode -Off` at the end of your module or function.
 It is not always obvious when it has been enabled and there isn't a built-in cmdlet to find out if it is enabled and to what level.
-Thankfully Chris Dent has written [https://gist.github.com/indented-automation/9279592035ca952360ce9e33643ba932](this helpful function) to solve this problem.
+Thankfully Chris Dent has written [this helpful function](https://gist.github.com/indented-automation/9279592035ca952360ce9e33643ba932) to solve this problem.

 There are other ways around needing to even enable StrictMode.
 The best option would be Pester tests for all your functions to help ensure you know that all of your code paths will work and that your function will correctly handle null inputs in places etc. If you're primarily worried about users not inputting values for some parameters then use the Mandatory parameter attribute, or validation attributes like `[ValidateNotNullOrEmpty()]` and others.